|Nutritional Guidelines (per serving)|

 Place 1½ tablespoons of the mango mix in the middle of each pastry square.

-Brush the edges of each pastry square with the beaten egg, then fold it over to form a triangle, enclosing the mango mix.
+Brush the edges of each pastry square with the egg wash, then fold it over to form a triangle, enclosing the mango mix.

 Place the pastries about 2 inches apart on the prepared cookie sheet.
 Place the cookie sheet in the refrigerator and chill the turnovers for 30 minutes.
 Meanwhile, preheat the oven to 350 F.